 You can actually go longer than 10 words.
 Nothing prevents this.
 It’s really that if you go long, not everything will show.

-After your done, hit save, and your done.
+After you did, hit save, and you’re done.

 Local Business Or Place

 Local businesses get special listings, and it all starts after you choose the “Local” option by entering a phone number.

 Google+ is very picky, insisting the number be entered with a + before your country code (in the US, this means +1), followed by the phone number separated by dashes.